- Overview & Timeline

 Students who are interested in selecting a suite with a gender inclusive group are strongly encouraged to speak to Matt Kingston, Associate Director for Housing, in advance of registering for Room Selection and/or their Lottery Time Slot.

 There will be different Lottery Numbers & Time Slots for each stage of the Lottery.
-These are generated in random order by class year seniority (ex. rising-Seniors first, then rising-Juniors, and then rising-Sophomores).
+These are generated in random order by class year seniority.

-- 1/2/3 Lottery -- Lottery Numbers & Time Slots will run in random order by Class Year seniority for all students, regardless if they are an individual or in a 2- or 3-person Group (i.e. order is not determined by group size or if in a group).
+- SR & 123 Lottery -- Lottery Numbers & Time Slots will run in random order by Class Year seniority for all students, regardless if they are an individual or in a 2- or 3-person Group (i.e. order is not determined by group size or if in a group).
 Each group will share one Lottery Number & Time Slot (based on the Group Point Average).

 The start time for Time Slots will be spaced approximately 5 minutes apart.
 Time Slots will be valid for 30 minutes.
 Groups or individuals who do not pick a space within the Time Slot will have to take part in a later stage of the Lottery or sign up for the Guaranteed List in order to receive housing.

-Class Year standing is determined by the anticipated graduation year, as recorded by the Registrar;s Office.
+Class Year standing is determined by the anticipated graduation year (*with some exceptions), as recorded by the Registrar's Office.

-- Students who enrolled as First Year students in the Fall of 2017 will be automatically considered rising-Sophomores for the generation of lottery numbers.
-AP / IB credits, etc. may not be used to classify current First Years as rising-Juniors for lottery numbers.
+- Students who enrolled as First Year students in the Fall of 2018 will be automatically considered rising-Sophomores.
+Transferred credits (AP, IB, other colleges, etc) may not be used to classify current First Years as rising-Juniors for the Lottery.

-- Spring transfer students who do not have a calculated anticipated graduation year will be classified as rising-Juniors.
+- Spring Transfer students who do not yet have an anticipated anticipated graduation year will be classified as rising-Juniors.

-Registering as a rising-Senior is intended to give students priority for Room Selection for their final year or semester at Barnard only and students may only participate as a rising-Senior *ONCE* during their Barnard career.
-If your anticipated graduation year is 2019, but you do not plan on graduating until February or May 2020 (or later), please correct your projected graduation date with the Registrar and contact Residential Life & Housing ASAP.
-Students who participate as a rising-Senior and then continue to attend Barnard past the 2018-2019 academic year would be required to sign up for the Guaranteed List in order to receive housing for 2019-2020.
+- Registering as a rising-Senior is intended to give students priority for Room Selection for their final year or semester at Barnard only and students may only participate as a rising-Senior *ONCE* during their Barnard career.
+If your anticipated graduation year is 2020, but you anticipate needing to be in housing for Fall 2020 (or longer), please correct your anticipated graduation date with the Registrar and contact Residential Life & Housing ASAP.
+Students who participate as a rising-Senior and then continue to attend Barnard past the 2019-2020 academic year would be required to sign up for the Guaranteed List in order to receive campus housing for 2020-2021.

 All groups will have a Group Point Average, which represents the averaged class year standing of the group.